Should a Seller Get a Home Inspection Before Listing Their Home?

 It is understandable, every seller wants to avoid a situation like this.
 If they don’t it leaves them in a position where they have to put their home back on the market.
 That may be a red flag and deter future buyers.
 It also wastes valuable time being off the market.
 In addition, the issues will have to be disclosed and resolved otherwise they might lose the next buyer too.

-Getting your home inspected before listing, gives you the chance of avoiding situations like this.
+Having a home inspection before listing gives you the chance of avoiding situations like this.
 It should establish the real condition of your home and uncover potential problems you may have not known about.
 As long as you hire a home inspector who is licensed and experienced in their profession, they should uncover most of the potential issues.

 If things are uncovered in the inspection, you have the option to repair them before the property is listed.
 You could decide to take the chance that the buyer’s inspection doesn’t find the problem, or hope that they don’t consider it serious enough to hold up the sale.
 But this isn’t likely to be the case and it is better to fix the damage to the house when you have plenty of time before listing.